olaroos/deepnetnotes/basics.md

 	Dilated Convolution:
 		Convolution filters that takes pixels that are not nearest neighbours.

-RNNs:

-	GRU – Gated Recurrent Unit
-		A LSTM without an output-gate.
-And with a forget gate... (is that the same thing?)
-[Wikipedia]

-  LSTM – Long Short Term Memory
-    Stronger than GRUs, can easily perform unbounded counting (don't know what that entails) [Wikipedia]

-		Both GRU and LSTM(not sure about this yet) can learn patterns that RNNs cannot learn.
-		But cannot be trained parallelisation.
-No long and short range dependencies.

-	Attention – (Fuzzy) Memory; Stanford course on NLP; Look it up.
-		With attention units we can parallelise training.

-	Self Attention –

-  Transformers – avoids recurrence, uses attention.
-Allows parallelisation and faster training.
-    relating signals from input and output positions depend only on "distance" between them. this linear dependence has a drawback – averaging attention-weighted positions – counteracted using Multi-Head Attention.

-		Encoder:
-			R    = [r1, r2, r3, r4] = d x 4					 <-- Word Embedding
-			ai   =  R * softmax( (R' * ri)/sqrt(d) ) <-- Attention
-		  dx1    dx4              4x1
-			ri'  = max(W * ai + b, 0)   						 <-- (feedforward I think)

-		Decoder:
-			vi'  = max(W * bi + c, 0)

-		Self attention between Encoder and Decoder:
-			si   = R' softmax(R' * vi')

-  	Multi-Head Attention –
-			each head will make you focus on different things.
-(Like a convolution filter that focuses on different details?) for k = 1, ..., k
-				- project your vi's with Wk -> vi^k  =   Wk 	 * 	 vi
-				  														d0 x d	 d0 x d 		d x 1      d0 = d/k
-				- then do self attention on     Vk   = [v1^k, v2^k, ..., v4^k]
-				ai^k = Vk softmax(Vk^-1 vi^k) i=1, ..., 4
-				vi^k' = ffnn(ai^k)

-		Transformers also use Positional Encoding which is a sinusodial value depending on the position of the word in the senctence.

 Papers to read:
 	Improving Language Understanding by Generative Pre-Training